 What's the company's typical timeline for creating materials?

-What creative materials can you produce?
+What creative materials can the company produce?

 How has the company dealt with recruitment challenges in the past?